-The Transform 66 Outside the Beltway project will transform Northern Virginia’s Interstate 66 into a multimodal corridor that moves more people, provides reliable trips and offers new travel options.
+The Transform 66 Outside the Beltway Project transforms Northern Virginia’s Interstate 66 into a multimodal corridor that moves more people, provides reliable trips and offers new travel options.
 The project is a public-private partnership between the Virginia Department of Transportation (VDOT), the Department of Rail and Public Transportation (DRPT), and private partner, I-66 Express Mobility Partners, delivering $3.7 billion of transportation improvements in the I-66 corridor.

-The project is approximately 22 miles, extending from Interstate 495 (the Capital Beltway) to Gainesville (University Boulevard).
+The project is approximately 22.5 miles, extending from Interstate 495 (Capital Beltway) to Gainesville (Route 29).

 Vehicles with less than three occupants can choose to use the lanes and pay a toll.

 Toll rates will increase as traffic volumes on the express lanes increase so that traffic flows freely.

 Yes, three regular (general-purpose) lanes will be open to all traffic and will not be tolled.